hakan-akgul/hakan-akgul.github.io/src/content/docs/keyboard/disable-accent-character-popups.md

 Need to logout
 :::

-You can enable again via
+You can enable again via:
 ``` shell
 defaults write -g ApplePressAndHoldEnabled -bool true
 ```